clach04/editra-plugins/chi_readwrite/README.md

 File read/write plugin.

 Editra doesn't have support for file read/write plugins so this claims to be a theme.
+NOTE for this to work ANY other plugin needs to be activated to ensure this gets activated.

 Sample setup: